tago-io/tagoio-cli/README.md

 ## TagoIO Command Line Tools
-It's a command line tool divided by Analysis and Devices.
+This project is a CLI Tool to be used with TagoIO.
+It's main functionality is to help with deployment within multiple profiles, as well as providing useful tools for developers.

-Analysis requires that you run **tago-cli init** to generate a tagoconfig.json Devices only requires you to have generate your profile-token or authenticated with **tago-cli login**
+To work with Analysis, the tool requires that you run **tagoio init** to generate a tagoconfig.json To connect to Devices, the CLI only requires you to have generate your profile-token with **tagoio login**

-# How to Install (while it is not in NPM yet)
+# How to Install
-- Download this repository.
-- Run **npm install** to install dependecies
-- Run **npm run build** to create the build
-- Run **npm link** to install globally
+- Run **npm install -g @tago-io/cli** to install this package globally.
-- Use it by running **tago-cli**

 ## Command List
 List of commands of the CLI
+**Usage**:
+- tagoio [options] [command]

 **Options**:
 -  -V, --version                          output the version number